 Are residential solar panels worth it in 2023?

-With the 26% federal tax credit reducing at the end of 2022, millions of American homeowners are asking themselves whether or not installing solar panels is worth it.
+With the cost of everything rising across the country, millions of American homeowners are asking themselves whether or not it’s finally worth it to install solar panels.

 Our solar panels cost and savings calculator takes all the guesswork out of figuring out if solar is worth it or not for your specific home.
 You can either dive straight into our calculator and get an accurate estimate of how much a solar installation can save you, or you can read on to get a closer look at how to determine if solar is worth it for your home.